Hot Shots (The Wire): Plot

-McNulty encounters Daniels in the evidence room and the two discuss their career misfortunes.
+McNulty encounters Daniels in the evidence room, and the two discuss their career misfortunes.
 Daniels tells McNulty that he has put in for early retirement and plans to become a lawyer.
 Later, McNulty returns his sons to his ex-wife Elena, who sends him a separation agreement shortly afterward.
 Meanwhile, Nick's girlfriend Aimee wants them to move in together, which he promises to do when they can afford it.
-Ziggy again tries to convince Nick to join him in the drug trade.
+Ziggy tries to convince Nick to join him in the drug trade.
 The two steal a container of cameras with the help of Johnny Fifty and sell them to George "Double G" Glekas, a fence for the Greeks.
 Ziggy angers Glekas by taking his photo with one of the cameras.
-Glekas checks the deal with Vondas and tells him that although he thinks Ziggy is using drugs and is a "malakas", Nick can be trusted.
+Glekas checks the deal with Vondas and tells him that although he thinks Ziggy is using drugs and is a "malakas," Nick can be trusted.

-Frank attends a political meeting at Father Lewandowski's church with his lobbyist Bruce DiBiago, who advises him to focus on courting the politicians who may not support the stevedores union, including State Senator Clay Davis.
-Frank takes umbrage when he is told exactly how much money has been routed to Davis but is forced to make nice with the state senator to win his support.
+Frank attends a political meeting at Father Lewandowski's church with his lobbyist, Bruce DiBiago, who advises him to focus on courting politicians who may not support the stevedores union, including State Senator Clay Davis.
+Frank takes umbrage when he is told exactly how much money has been routed to Davis but is forced to make nice with the senator to win his support.
 Davis makes it clear that he expects more money to come his way in order to vote along with the union's wishes.
 Frank later meets with a checker named Ringo who is having trouble getting enough work to live on.
 When Ringo mentions he's contemplating a move to a different local, Frank sends Ringo to Delores's bar and tells him to order a shot and a beer on him.
 When Ringo arrives at the bar and uses Frank's name, Delores gives him a bundle of cash.
 Ziggy sees the exchange.

-Stringer discusses his stock portfolio with a financial advisor via telephone, while Country and Shamrock listen in; they are together in a vehicle while on a tail of Tilghman.
+Stringer discusses his stock portfolio with a financial advisor via telephone, while Country and Shamrock listen in; they are together in a vehicle while on the tail of Tilghman.
 Later, Country and Shamrock watch as Tilghman receives a package of narcotics from Butchie.
 On Avon's orders, Stringer contacts Butchie and asks him to supply Tilghman with bad product the next time he makes a transaction.
 Butchie reluctantly agrees when Stringer uses Avon's name and promises compensation.
 It is revealed that Stringer and D'Angelo's girlfriend, Donette, are having an affair.
 Avon finds D'Angelo in the prison library and tells him to avoid drugs for a few days.
 D'Angelo is subsequently unaffected when Tilghman unwittingly smuggles bad heroin into the prison and causes several other inmates to die.